Page Reviewed / Updated - Mar. 2019

 The Maine Caregiver Respite Program is a program for state residents acting as full time caregivers to elderly individuals who have been diagnosed with dementias, such as Alzheimer’s disease, Vascular dementia, or Parkinson’s disease.
-This program offers the caregiver a break from the stresses of caregiving responsibilities, and provides options of short term care of the care recipient in the home, as well as outside of the home.
+This program offers caregivers a break from the stresses of caregiving responsibilities, and provides options of short term care of care recipients in the home, as well as outside of the home.
 Services include adult daycare, in home aides, and short-term overnight care, such as nursing home care.
-Caregivers are able to choose the respite caregiver and even family members of the care recipient are eligible to be a paid respite care provider.
-This program also provides an emotional outlet for stresses and concerns of the caregiver, such as support groups and activities, as well as provides valuable information about dementia, hospice care, etc.
+Caregivers are able to choose the respite caregivers and even family members of care recipients are eligible to be paid respite care providers.
+This program also provides an emotional outlet for stresses and concerns of caregivers, such as support groups and activities, as well as provides valuable information about dementia, hospice care, etc.

 This program is funded by the state of Maine’s Office of Aging and Disability Services and is administered by the five Area Agencies on Aging, also referred to as Aging and Disability Resource Centers.
 Services and eligibility requirements may vary slightly based on the area agency.

 As of 2019, eligible applicants may be reimbursed 80% of the fees up to an annual cap of $3,800 associated with having an in home respite caregiver or sending the care recipient to adult day care.
 (This allows a caregiver to come to the home several hours per week or for a care recipient to go to adult day care several hours a week).
 If the applicant cannot afford to pay the co-payment and their liquid assets are under $15,000 and their income is less than 200% of federal poverty level, some or all of the co-payment may be waived.
 In 2019, 200% of the Federal Poverty Line for single and married persons respectively is $24,980 and $33,820 in income per year, or said another way, $2,082 / month and $2,818 / month.